-Earth Drillers with little to no experience tend to make between $28370 and $34700 while the more experienced ones make over $58100 per year.
+Earth Drillers with little to no experience tend to make between $30810 and $35960 while the more experienced ones can earn over $56230 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Earth Driller is to move to a higher paying state like IL.
-Right now, the highest paying states for Earth Drillers are IL, TX, NV, WA and CA.
+One of the easiest ways to increase your salary as an Earth Driller is to move to a higher paying state like NY.
+Right now, the highest paying states for Earth Drillers are NY, MA, NJ, VT and AK.

-3 other factors that can increase your salary as An Earth Driller is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Earth Driller is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Earth Drillers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Earth Drillers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons